awi-response/darts-nextgen/docs/dev/bands.md

 This value however, is further reprocessed and scaled by an unknown factor (this factor always depends on the specific image metadata).
 Further, PLANET and Sentinel-2 are not color balanced to each other.
 In case of Sentinel-2 L2A the postprocessing shifts values by 1000 to allow encoding of negative reflectance.
-This was introduced in 2022 - Google Earth Engine just reverts the shift for future processings.
+This was introduced in 2022 - Google Earth Engine just reverts the shift for all data after 2022.
-Hence, GEE and CDSE values are shifted by 1000.
+Thus, GEE Sentinel-2 data is lossy.
+Further, GEE Sentinel-2 data is only loaded into GEE once - hence older imagery used different processing than newer imagery.

 The storage handling and normalization handling happens with a simplified approach:

-- Even if the _theoretical_ valid data range of the optical data it is assumed that the valid data range is between 0 and 10000.
+- Even if the _theoretical_ valid data range of the optical data it is assumed that the valid data range is between -1000 and 10000.
   Hence, values above will be clipped when normalizing, but only then.
   Therefore, the decoded representation in memory can be larger than 10000 and has dtype float.
 - Normalization happens to be a linear scaling to the range [0, 1] based on the 10000 maximum value.